 See Teamup inbound iCalendar feeds for more details.

-Teamup iCalendar Feeds can be enabled or disabled by the calendar administrator in Settings:
+Teamup iCalendar Feeds can be enabled or disabled in Settings > General Settings: